-The College Learning Assessment Service (CLAS) offers standardized testing primarily for students with a history of learning disabilities and for students who have concerns as to whether they might have learning disabilities.
+The College Learning Assessment Service (CLAS) offers standardized testing for college students with a history of learning disabilities and students who have concerns about have learning disabilities.
 The value of testing is that results often clarify for students exactly what, if any, diagnosable learning disabilities they might have.
 Plans can then be made to adjust the student's learning techniques and, if indicated, to seek assistance in the learning process.

 Multidisciplinary Psychoeducational Assessment Service

 The MPAS is a consortium of disciplines that individually assess clients and shares information.
-Typically, a psychoeducational assessment such as the one described under Child/Adolescent Psychoeducational Assessment/Intervention Service is a part of all comprehensive evaluations.
+Typically, a psychoeducational assessment e is a part of all comprehensive evaluations.
 In addition, certain other disciplines such as Special Education, Speech, Audiology, Nursing, and/or Social Work will also conduct specialized evaluations, as indicated according to the combination of concerns a student exhibits.